WojciechMatuszewski/rsc-rcc-playing-around/README.md

       - Of course one can **drill the props with `children`**.

+- The **`@property` CSS syntax appears to be scoped to the whole document**.
+I could not find a way to scope it to a single class, like in the case of custom CSS properties.

+  - Such a pity.
+Now I have to bring in a library to implement and animated counter!

+  - If I could scope them to a given class, then [this technique becomes very viable](https://css-tricks.com/animating-number-counters/).

+    - After trying for a single element, this technique does not play well with incrementing the counter by very small numbers.
+The effect is there when incrementing with a very large step.

 ## Summary

 - In my humble opinion, the server actions are NOT yet ready for prime time and will not be for a long time.